VijaySouri4/ML1-major-project/readme.md

 - Models.py should be present in central server and all the client systems.
 - Make sure to change the host ip address in fed_client.py to the central server's ip.
 - All the clients should have fed_client.py along with train_[city].py
+- Central server waits for atleast 3 clients to send their data (weights).

 ##### Central Server
 ```python3 fed_server.py```